Dhamiex01/Heart-Disease-Project/README.md

 - **Scikit-learn**: A powerful library for machine learning that provides tools for model training, evaluation, and selection.

 ## Conclusion
 The model demonstrates the ability to predict heart disease based on various health metrics.
-Future work may include improving model accuracy through hyperparameter tuning, exploring additional features, or integrating more complex algorithms.